gvwilson/sdxpy/src/template/index.md

 Every program needs documentation, and the best place to put documentation is on the web.
-Writing and updating HTML pages by hand is time-consuming and error-prone, particularly when many parts are the same, so most modern websites use some kind of
+Writing and updating HTML pages by hand is time-consuming and error-prone, particularly when many parts are the same.
+Most modern websites therefore use some kind of
 [%g static_site_generator "static site generator" %] (SSG) to create pages from templates.